Skip to content

 Credit: Robin Dienel/Carnegie Institution for Science

-But it wasn’t until October of 2021, when the results of both neutron star-neutron star mergers, like the one observed in great detail in 2017, and also black hole-neutron star mergers, only a part of LIGO’s most recent data release.
+But it wasn’t until October of 2021, when the results of both neutron star-neutron star mergers, like the one observed in great detail in 2017, and also black hole-neutron star mergers, were included with LIGO’s full data release.
 Although we haven’t detected elements directly from neutron star-black hole mergers, there are three important factors that determine the ratio of these very heavy elements that can be produced by those events:

-• how aligned the spins of the black holes and the neutron stars are
+• and how aligned the spins of the black holes and the neutron stars are.

 Neutron star-black hole mergers can only produce a large fraction of those elements if there are large numbers of black holes with masses below five times the mass of the Sun, if they have large spins, and if those spins are aligned with the neutron star spins.
 And that’s where the gravitational wave data really allows the achievement of science to shine.